-- Workshop on ECJ case-law regarding the relations between EU law and national law in which students will have to discuss and examine a series of rulings from the Court of Justice in order to deduce the grounds, scope and implications of the principles of direct effect, supremacy of EU law and state liability. - A debate on institutional balance in EU decision-making procedures, based on the previous reading of an academic contribution on the subject. - A workshop on judicial enforcement of EU law, in which students will solve and discuss several cases to be brought before the ECJ.
+- Workshop on ECJ case-law regarding the relations between EU law and national law in which students will have to discuss and examine a series of rulings from the Court of Justice in order to deduce the grounds, scope and implications of the principles of direct effect, supremacy of EU law and state liability. - A workshop on judicial enforcement of EU law, in which students will solve and discuss several cases to be brought before the ECJ.